AppSecure-nrw/security-belts/white/onboard-management-in-security.md

 - Raise the awareness of these persons (e.g., show how easy it is to exploit software).
 - Convince these persons that security is a continuous effort and that Security Belts are a cost efficient solution.

-## Risk
+## Benefits

-- Product Owner is not aware that software can have security vulnerabilities.
+- The Product Owner is aware that software can have security vulnerabilities.
-- No resources are allocated to improve in security to avoid, detect and fix security vulnerabilities.
+- Resources are allocated to improve in security - to avoid, detect and fix security vulnerabilities.
-- Management cannot perform well informed decision when judging "risks vs. revenue".
+- Management can perform well informed decision when judging "risks vs. revenue".
-- Product Owner has no transparency on how secure the product is.
+- The Product Owner has transparency on how secure the product is.

 ## Further Readings